 Implementing Warm Handoffs

-Warm Handoffs need to be a policy.
-You can’t just recommend them, you have to enforce them.
-They are premised on two values: 1) most people want to help their peers and 2) most people want to get their own work done.
+Warm Handoffs need to be a team or organizational standard.
+You can’t just recommend them, you have to encourage and reinforce them.1 They are premised on two values: 1) most people want to help their peers and 2) most people want to get their own work done.
 When inter-team support requests create a conflict between these two values, folks tend to resort to the quickest solution that meets both needs, the Cold Redirect.
 To break this tendency, you need to establish that a Warm Handoff is expected in lieu of a Cold Redirect, not just preferred.

 Your first step should be to write up the procedure with whatever organization-specific guidelines are necessary, and get buy-in from other leaders.
 Then you should share it at whichever level you’re implementing it as a policy (I usually start with my manager’s entire reporting line, then work outward to the full engineering org).
 This policy should be pretty short and easy to grok.
 Take the summary and bullet points above and add some org-specific examples, then share it around.
 If questions come up, provide more context to address them.